-bookpunk wants to read Kindred by Octavia E. Butler
+bookpunk wants to read The Age of Extraction by Tim Wu

 Trying out BookWyrm and social reading in the fediverse.
 Interested in solarpunk, academic and other literature.
 Trying hashtag #FediBooks